 Coronavirus is not a flu.
-It is an unknown enemy, which silently enters our daily life, no one excluded, distorting habits and relationships.
+It is an unknown enemy, which enters our daily life silently, no one excluded, distorting habits and relationships.
 Yes, I admit it.
 I had underestimated it.
 Now we are in the era of non-hugs and physical distances.

 My message is only one: MAKE PREVENTION.
 It is not a joke.
 It is more real than you can imagine and the infections will increase.
 Prevent now, not when it is too late.
 Use your head, but don’t let fear overwhelm you.
 Fear makes you lose clarity and superficiality prevents you from seeing reality clearly.
 This is dangerous, this can lead to dramatic implications for yourself, your loved ones, and the whole community.

 What is happening in the reality